prakhargodara/poss-group.github.io/_pages/research.md

 *Which options can be quickly discarded?
 How much quicker can clever heuristics make a simulation [[1]](https://arxiv.org/abs/2007.14877)?
 What's the tradeoff between computational speed and service quality?
-Can frequently travelled fastest-routes be [precalculated](https://ieeexplore.ieee.org/abstract/document/6544843) using a coarse-grained grid?*
+Can frequently travelled fastest-routes be [precalculated](https://ieeexplore.ieee.org/abstract/document/6544843) using a [coarse-grained grid](https://en.wikipedia.org/wiki/Contraction_hierarchies)?*

-**Rush-hour relaxation**: Given the request frequency and spatial distribution, it is possible to predict the fleet size required to serve the demand in a steady state.
+**Rush-hour robustness**: Given the request frequency and spatial distribution, it is possible to predict the fleet size required to serve the demand in a steady state.
 In reality, the demand depends on the time of the day as clearly more people require mobility in the afternoon than at 3am.

 *Can we quantify the robustness of the system against peaks of incoming requests?
 What are good strategies to have enough capacity in peak hours, but not overly many idle buses during times of low demand?*